-- sounds produced by birds, frogs, and insects to define territories or attract mates - sounds received by animals to detect and avoid predators or other danger - sounds produced by physical processes such as wind in the trees, ocean waves, flowing streams, or claps of thunder
+- sounds produced by birds, frogs, and insects to define territories or attract mates - sounds received by animals to detect and avoid predators or other danger - sounds produced by physical processes such as wind in the trees, ocean waves, flowing streams, or claps of thunder - sounds that humans may not hear but are nonetheless important to wildlife, such as ultrasonic sound used by bats for navigation or to locate prey.

 Sound researcher Gordon Hempton has conducted extensive sound studies in Olympic and other national park areas (Hempton, unpublished).
-His measurements of sound levels in the park are as follows (dB(A) = average decibels):
+His measurements of sound levels in the park are as follows $(dB(A) = average\ decibels)$ :